San Francisco Pedestrian accident Lawyer Help

 Direct answer

-What should I do if I was hit by a car while walking in California?
+What should I do after a pedestrian accident incident in San Francisco, California?

 What to do after a pedestrian accident in San Francisco